-Who’s in Putin’s inner circle and have they been targeted by sanctions?
+The West has imposed a barrage of sanctions on top Russian figures.
+See how they’re connected to Putin.

 Putin’s cabinet includes those who survived a surprise shake-up in January 2020, ahead of the president’s move to push through constitutional overhauls that would allow him to stay in power until 2036.
 There are some core members and other government officials, however, who have worked for the president for years.

 They include his defense minister — and reported hunting and fishing partner — Sergei Shoigu, as well as Kremlin spokesman Dmitry Peskov.
-The United States and E.U. have targeted both men for sanctions in recent weeks.
+The United States, E.U. and Britain have all targeted them for sanctions in recent weeks.
 The U.S. Treasury Department this month also designated Peskov’s wife and two adult children, saying they live “luxurious lifestyles that are incongruous with Peskov’s civil servant salary and are likely built on the ill-gotten wealth of Peskov’s connections to Putin.”

 Peskov and Shoigu have not commented publicly on the sanctions.